 - Category: Battleships

-The 4 ships of the Iowa class, are considered the most successful and most elegant class of Battleships of all time, they were also the last United States Battleships built.
-These ships are fast, well-armed, and have very long range.
-Built during WW2 serving as carrier escorts, and bombardment ships, Missouri became world famous as the Surrender of Japan was signed aboard her decks ending WW2.
+The 4 ships of the Iowa class, are considered by many the most successful and most elegant class of Battleships of all time, they were also the last United States Battleships built.
+These ships were fast, well-armed, and had very long range.
+Built during WW2 and then serving as carrier escorts, and bombardment ships, Missouri became world famous as the Surrender of Japan was signed aboard her decks ending WW2.

 This 1:72 scale full GRP Hull with Anchor positions, Stern sponsons, and ship's plating moulded in.

 Price for hull: A$ 1,430.00 + freight *

 Click on a picture to see a larger version...